elefevre/elements-of-unit-testing-style/README.md

 This goal is very achievable in unit tests.
 However, I've found them a lot harder in my integration tests, and many of them end up inheriting from rather complex abstract classes.
 It is still an ideal that you should keep in mind, though.

 Stuff to work on
 ================
-use local static varargs methods as builder methods inline test values do not use logs avoid annotations in your tests, except for @Test mock types that you do not control (sometimes) use factory classes to mock types instantiated in your production code avoid sub-blocks (check exception details with https://code.google.com/p/catch-exception/)
+use local static varargs methods as builder methods inline test values do not use logs mock types that you do not control (sometimes) use factory classes to mock types instantiated in your production code avoid sub-blocks (check exception details with https://code.google.com/p/catch-exception/)